 Summer Activities to Continue Into Fall

 During the summer, trails open up endless possibilities for hiking around Breckenridge.
-Those same hikes are available throughout the fall but will offer a golden view as aspens change color mid-September.
+Those same hikes are available throughout the fall but will offer a golden view as aspens change color mid-September, along with cooler temperatures- perfect for spending the days outdoor soaking up sunshine.
 The key to fall hiking?
 Layer-up to ensure you’re ready for changing conditions.
 Wondering where to hike?
-Here are our favorite easy, moderate and difficult hiking trails throughout Breckenridge
+Here are our favorite easy, moderate and difficult hiking trails throughout Breckenridge, as well as our perfect fall itinerary for your next trip to Breckenridge.

-In our opinion biking improves in the fall.
-The cooler weather means you won’t heat up going uphill, the number of people on the trails decrease and you’re surrounded by golden aspen leaves.
-Take your pick of endless dirt trails or enjoy fall days on the rec path.
+In our opinion, biking only goes uphill in the fall.
+No, we don’t mean just climbing the hundreds of miles of trails in and around Breckenridge.
+We mean it only gets better- the cooler weather means you won’t heat up on the uphills, the number of people on the trails decrease, and you’re surrounded by breathtaking views and golden aspen leaves.
+Take your pick of endless dirt trails or enjoy fall days on the Blue River rec path.
 Until snow covers the ground – keep riding!
 And when the ground is covered – just switch to cross country skis, snowshoes, or a fat bike!

-Fall can be one of our favorite times to fish.
+Although fly-fishing is available year-round in Breckenridge, Fall can be one of our favorite times to fish.
 Spring runoff is unpredictable, and summer monsoons can drop heavy rains leaving freshwater rivers looking more like chocolate milk overnight.
-In the fall, the weather and water conditions can often be more stable, leading to a nice stretch of amazing dry fly fishing.
-Discover secrets like fishing grasshopper patterns on various sections of the South Platte River by taking a guided lesson.
+In the fall, the weather and water conditions can often be more stable, leading to a nice stretch of amazing dry fly-fishing.
+Rent gear at one of the many shops around town, go out on your own, or take a guided lesson or float trip to get the inside scoop and tons of tips from the pros.